Posted On Jul 10, 2019 by Dr. Max MacCloud

 You'd think that beauty products would be regulated for safety, but you might be surprised to learn that they are regulated by an 'internal' industry review board.
 So, they're just regulating themselves, leading to the inclusion of all sorts of hidden endocrine disruptors in the products you use every day.

 : Your gut 'microbiome' plays a huge role in regulating circulating estrogen via an enzyme known as beta-glucuronidase.
 When your microbiome is out of balance, which is extremely common in our modern world, these enzymes can't properly metabolize estrogens, which leaves you more susceptible to estrogen dominance.
-There are 100 times more microbial cells making up our microbiomes than there are human cells making up our bodies, their many roles in health are still being researched and identified.
+There are 100 times more microbial cells making up our microbiomes than there are human cells making up our bodies, their many roles in health are still being researched and identified.7.
+BPA

 : and Other Plastics: Plastic in all its forms, including in water bottles, food wrap, and storage containers, contain hormone-mimicking xenoestrogens that can leach into what you're eating or drinking and cause major problems for your health.
-Even products marked BPA-free are not safe, and in fact, contain chemicals whose effects aren't as well known.
+Even products marked 'BPA-free' are not safe, and in fact, contain chemicals whose effects aren't as well known.
 Microwaving, dishwashing, and exposing plastic to sunlight increases the estrogenic activity of plastic even more.
 Every time you take a receipt from the store, you are increasing the risk of estrogen dominance.
 Receipts printed on thermal paper are a major source of endocrine-disrupting bisphenol-A (BPA).
 People who handle receipts frequently have significantly elevated levels of BPA in their urine.
-And because these xenoestrogens are getting absorbed through your skin, it's a more direct hit to your system.
+And because these xenoestrogens are getting absorbed through your skin, it's a more direct hit to your system.8.
+Heavy Metals

 (from any source): When you're chronically stressed (as so many are), your body begins to use the sex hormone progesterone to make cortisol thereby further depleting progesterone levels.
 This further aggravates estrogen dominance.
 Of course, chronic stress also depletes magnesium, which leads to a huge array of problems including reductions in iodine absorption.